ARM-software/cmsis-pack-eclipse/readme.md

 ARM is commited to maintain this **CMSIS-Pack Management for Eclipse** to ensure consistency with future extensions and modifications to the [CMSIS-Pack Specification].

-This release 1.0 has some limitations but is a good starting point for review and experiments.
+This release 1.0 is a good starting point for review and experiments.
 It allows creation and management of an CDT-based C/C++ project.
-We are now looking for feedback and the final version will cover more features, improvements and optimizations.
+We are now looking for feedback and the future versions will cover more features, improvements and optimizations.

 For evaluation you need CMSIS-Pack compliant Software Packs that are available for download from the [CMSIS Pack Repository].